Richard Yonck Bio

-Seattle futurist Richard Yonck is founder and lead futurist for Intelligent Future Consulting where he consults to businesses, speaks to audiences and writes about artificial intelligence and other emerging trends and technologies, with a focus on their impacts on business and society.
+Seattle futurist Richard Yonck is the founder of Intelligent Future Consulting where he consults to businesses and organizations, speaks to audiences and writes about artificial intelligence and other emerging trends and technologies, with a focus on their impacts on business and society.
 Richard explores short to long-range futures with an eye to how this knowledge can help us prepare for potential eventualities and to promote our preferred futures.

 Writing regularly about the future and emerging technologies, Richard’s work has appeared in numerous publications including The Futurist Magazine, Scientific American, World Future Review, Fast Company, Wired, Psychology Today, Salon, H+ Magazine, Mensa Bulletin, American Cinematographer and The Seattle Times.
 He’s been interviewed and quoted about foresight issues in numerous mediums, including The New York Times, Wall Street Journal, BBC News, Forbes, Investor’s Business Daily, SAP Digitalist, Singularity Hub, Next Avenue and numerous podcasts and radio programs.
-His paper, “Toward a Standard Metric of Machine Intelligence” explores the need for a standardized intelligence test for artificial intelligences and was published in the peer-reviewed World Future Review.
-His cover story, “Connecting with Our Connected World” explores the developing ‘Internet of Things’ and was included in The Futurist magazine’s list of Best Stories of the Year.